projectdiscovery/mapcidr/README.md

 ### CIDR based IP filtering

-In order to filter IP's from the given list of CIDR ranges, use the following command.
+In order to filter IPs from the given list of CIDR ranges, use the following command.

 ```sh
 ▶ mapcidr -ips ip-list.txt -l cirds.txt